Putting the Chic in Psychic

 His mouth tightened and his eyes flashed with fury.
 “Is that what you really think?”

 “I think if it were my business, you’d talk to me about it.
-You haven’t, so….”
-I shrugged again.
+You haven’t, so…” I shrugged again.
 I knew I was pissing him off.
 I knew I sounded like a grade A super bitch.
-At least I was elite bitch and not middle-of-the-road or mediocre.
+At least I was an elite bitch and not middle-of-the-road or mediocre.
 I probably shouldn’t have taken pride in that, but gotta take credit where credit is due.

 “It’s family business,” he said in a clipped voice.